ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Switch to INI

-We plan to use INI as default storage instead of Elektra's infamous internal dump format.
+We plan to switch to INI as default storage instead of Elektra's infamous internal dump format.

 As preparation work we implemented the `dini` plugin which transparently converts all `dump` files to `ini` files on any write attempt.